TylerVanSickle/ropestracker/README.md

 - Sling line usage is tracked live
 - Lines are reserved when a group is placed on course
-- Lines are automatically released when:
+- Lines are released automatically when:
   - A timer expires
   - A group is ended early
   - A group is marked done
-- Wait time estimates update immediately across all screens
+- Wait time estimates update instantly across all screens

 ---

 ## Settings

-Configurable from `/settings`:
+Configurable via `/settings`:

 - Total sling lines available
 - Default session duration (front desk estimates)
-- Top-ropes course duration (operator timer)
+- Top ropes course duration (operator timer)
 - Open / Closed status
 - Venue display name
 - Public display theme
 - Optional staff PIN for access control

-All settings apply instantly on the same device.
+All changes apply immediately on the same device.

 ---

 ## Technical Notes

 - Built with **Next.js (App Router)**
-- Fully client-side (no backend or database)
+- Fully client side (no backend or database)
 - Uses `localStorage` for persistence
-- Uses `BroadcastChannel` and `storage` events for same-device syncing
+- Uses `BroadcastChannel` and `storage` events for same device sync
-- Modular React components
+- Modular React component architecture
 - Designed for tablets, desktops, and wall displays

-This allows the system to run offline and without IT infrastructure.
+This allows the system to run offline and without external infrastructure.

 ---

 ## Current Limitations

 - State is shared **only on the same device** (tabs/windows)
-- Multiple physical devices do not sync yet
+- Multiple physical devices do not sync
 - No external database or authentication system

-The codebase is intentionally structured so a backend can be added later if desired.
+The codebase is intentionally structured so a backend can be added later if needed.

 ---